Humayra98/comp3040-A3-API-description/Group04_v1.A3.md

 https://slurpeesales.mb.ca/api/top_3?lat=49.8951&lng=-97.1384&radius=5

 ### Response
-Response will contain a list of JSON objects where each contains the name of store, owner, latitude, longitude and sales per day.
+Response will contain a list of JSON objects where each contains the name of store, owner, latitude, longitude and sales during the year of the request.
 The result data will be formatted using JSON as follows:

 ```
 {